TheCedarPrince/thecedarprince.github.io/notes/07112020160049-covid-individuals-disability.md

-@def title = "COVID-19 and Pneumonia: Increased Risk for Individuals with Intellectual and Developmental Disabilities during the Pandemic"
-@def slug = "07112020160049-covid-individuals-disability"
-@def tags = ["bibliography", "idd", "intellectual", "disability", "developmental", "pandemic", "risk", "covid19", "archive"]
-@def description = ""
++++

-@def rss_title = "COVID-19 and Pneumonia: Increased Risk for Individuals with Intellectual and Developmental Disabilities during the Pandemic"
+title = "COVID-19 and Pneumonia: Increased Risk for Individuals with Intellectual and Developmental Disabilities during the Pandemic" slug = "07112020160049-covid-individuals-disability" tags = ["bibliography", "idd", "intellectual", "disability", "developmental", "pandemic", "risk", "covid19", "archive"] rss_title = "COVID-19 and Pneumonia: Increased Risk for Individuals with Intellectual and Developmental Disabilities during the Pandemic" rss_pubdate = Date(2020, 7, 11)
-@def rss_description = ""
-@def rss_pubdate = Date(2020, 7, 11)
++++

 COVID-19 and Pneumonia: Increased Risk for Individuals with Intellectual and Developmental Disabilities during the Pandemic